controlecidadao/samantha_ia/README.md

 ---

-Dropdown list of models saved on the computer and available for text generation.
+✅ ​Dropdown list of models saved on the computer and available for text generation.

 To view models in this field, click the _Load model_ button and select the folder containing the models.

-The default location for saving models is the Windows "Downloads" directory.
+The default location for saving models is the Windows _Downloads_ directory.

 You can select multiples models (even repeated) to create a sequence of models to respond the user prompts.

-The last model downloaded from a URL is saved as _MODEL_FOR_TESTING.gguf_ and is also displayed in this list.
+The last model downloaded from a URL is saved as `MODEL_FOR_TESTING.gguf` and is also displayed in this list.

 ---